Amaguk2023/PasswordGenerator/README.md

 Passwords are written inside a .txt file, file that is then exported to the users' pwd.

-Other libraries that must be imported: sys, strings.
+Extra libraries that must be imported: sys, strings.

 *UPCOMING VERSION*